etherscan-io/bitshares.foundation/worker.md

 purposes where escrow workers do not fit, such as translation work, bug fixing or bounties.
 The rules are as follows:

-* BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
+* The BitShares Blockchain Foundation has an account (`workers.bitshares.foundation`) that is co-owned by `committee-account` and escrow partners.
 * The BBF will redeem these funds on a regular basis and buy up smartcoins from the market (with reasonable premiums).
 * For this reason and due to volatility of BTS, the available budget in USD terms might vary over time.
 * The budget is controlled by `bitshares.foundation` who serves as an independent entity to supervise payouts.